SAMexpert logo

 There is no more flexibility that CSP customers used to have in previous years.

 How does that compare to the Enterprise Agreement?
 Well, the EA is more flexible.
-The price is fixed for three years.
-But reductions are permitted at each anniversary.
-In the current uncertain economy, EA is a lower risk.
+The price is fixed for three years, but reductions are permitted at each anniversary.
+In the current uncertain economy, the EA is a lower risk.

 What did Jennifer do?